Respiratory syncytial virus (RSV)

 What you can do

 - Write down key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.

 - Write down questions to ask your doctor.
-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Your time with your doctor is limited.
+Preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.

 Questions to ask your doctor may include: